 Andy's Garden Railway Guide

-Did you ever dream of building a model railway in the garden?
+Did you ever dream of having a railway in your garden?
+Maybe to have a bit more space for the model railway, to see a train winding its way throught the flower borders, or to run a real steam locomotive and see wisps of smoke as the train goes round the edge of the lawn?
 Well, you can build one!
 It's not that hard, and the aim of this website is to show you how it can be done.

 If you're unsure what 'scale' and 'gauge' mean, read this first.
 There are a number of other scales in which you can model too, if you don't fancy 16mm/ft, some of which are models you can ride on.